SimplyWallSt/Company-Analysis-Model/MODEL.markdown

 total shareholders equity (ie net worth or shareholders funds).
 This ratio measures the amount of gearing or leverage that a company holds.
-If the ratio is high, this indicates that the company is holding a high level of debt / liabilities compared to its net worth, and in the event of financial stress may experience difficulty meeting debt or interest obligations.
+If the ratio is high, this indicates that the company is holding a high level of debt compared to its net worth, and in the event of financial stress may experience difficulty meeting debt or interest obligations.